capalh/vagrant/README.md

 ```

-## 3 - Sync up the folder between vagrant host and macOS
+## 3 - Folder synchronization between vagrant VMs and hosts

-We can sync up the folder between the vagrant host and the macOS system.
-See the following logs ->
+We can sync up the folder between the vagrant VMs and its host.
+We could the following logs from the logs entry after create a VM

 ```
-host-1: Rsyncing folder: /Users/jasonli/DevOps/vagrant/test/ => /vagrant
+host-1: Rsyncing folder: ~/DevOps/vagrant/test/ => /vagrant
 ```

 To achive this, we will need to: